 Source # 4 – Government Programs

-When I add up our pensions starting around age 55 or 60 ($40,000 per year), RRSP income/drawdown ($12,000 per year), non-registered and tax-free dividend income ($30,000 per year), and government benefits (up to $20,000 per year), the sum of these parts should mean we’ll be in decent financial shape in another 15-20 years.
+When I add up our future pensions (starting no earlier than age 55), along with our RRSP income/drawdown plans, non-registered and tax-free dividend income should we want to use the latter, AND government benefits in our 60s, the sum of these parts should mean we’ll be in decent financial shape in another 15-20 years.
 We just need to keep doing what we are doing.

 That said our retirement plan includes a host of assumptions, hopes and savings goals.
 Lots of things need to converge in the coming years to keep the plan intact.
 I figured we needed to start somewhere with our plan to end up remotely close to where we want to be.